dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Terminologies.md

 - LOLBin - Living Off the Land Binary
 	- Binaries of a non-malicious nature, local to the operating system, that have been utilised and exploited by cyber criminals and crime groups to camouflage their malicious activity.
 (SecurityHQ.com)
 - CERT NZ (Computer Emergency Response Team)
+- Handle
+	- A connection from a process to an object or resource in a Windows operating system.
+OSes use handles for referencing internal objects like files, registry keys, resources etc
+- DKMS
+	- Dynamic Kernel Module Support
 - PIP - Preferred Installer Program (heck I thought this was the Python installer program..)
 - IDE - Integrated Development Environment
 - POC - Proof of Concept